 The first frightening moment occurred when the Bowlins went home for chores and discovered a recently-arrived local Mexican shepherd ransacking their house — and saw that he wasn’t a Mexican at all, he’d only been using a disguise.
 Sarah Ware Kincheloe (daughter of explorer Captain William Ware) joined them and when the outlaw saw she was armed, he fled.

-They returned to the Kincheloe house and shortly thereafter saw two Kickapoo Indians approaching.
+They returned to the Kincheloe house and shortly thereafter saw two Kickapoo approaching.
 The women hid the children under the beds as the arrivals killed the household dogs.
-It is speculated they were collaborating with the psuedo-shepherd and knew both that the men were miles away and that Mr. Robert Kincheloe had recently sold sheep for a tidy sum, which might be found in the house.
+It is speculated they were collaborating with the psuedo-shepherd, and so they knew both that the men were miles away and that Mr. Robert Kincheloe had recently sold sheep for a tidy sum, which might be found in the house.

 Sarah seized the gun her husband had left her and realized it was the new carbine, a repeating rifle, and not the muzzle-loaders with which she was familiar and accurate.
 She and her husband had not yet taken the time to teach her the new weapon, and she could not fire the gun.
 Though she thrust the muzzle through a loophole and the raiders scattered, it wasn’t too long before they realized that she never fired, and they pressed close to the house and began to send arrows through the loopholes.